 - Review and discuss online grade postings regularly with student(s).

-Full-Time Students: Students enrolled with COS in five or six classes per semester and/or students attending COS as a primary provider of their education services who may be enrolled in less than five courses due to custom scheduling arising from proximity to completing the graduation requirements or special accommodations made for students with special education needs.
+Full-Time Students: Students enrolled with CPA in five or six classes per semester and/or students attending CPA as a primary provider of their education services who may be enrolled in less than five courses due to custom scheduling arising from proximity to completing the graduation requirements or special accommodations made for students with special education needs.
 Students not meeting these requirements are considered part-time students.

 Part-Time Students: Students taking less than five classes at COS and whose primary provider of education services and attendance records are kept elsewhere.

 Parents: Parents or legal guardians.

 CPA: Calvary Preparatory Academy

 Students and parents partner with Calvary Preparatory Academy to make this the most successful program.
-We strongly encourage families of Calvary Online School to stay involved in the affairs of the school and, whenever possible, contribute their voice to the school’s ongoing development.
+We strongly encourage families of Calvary Preparatory Academy to stay involved in the affairs of the school and, whenever possible, contribute their voice to the school’s ongoing development.
 Comments, suggestions, and all other forms of feedback are always welcomed.
 In addition, participation in or following the events of the school’s board is encouraged.

 We hope that students and parents of Calvary Preparatory Academy truly view this school as their own.